 Acquiring Life Skills Through The Horse

 Established in September 2018, Lead Changes is a nonprofit 501(C)(3) corporation, organized and operated exclusively for educational and charitable purposes.
-The organization is dedicated to training young people through the use of horsemanship skills and ranch life programs.
-The camp provides educational programs to teach life skills, in order that they may become confident, successful leaders.
+Our commitment is to train youth ages 11 to 17, in horsemanship skills and ranch life through educational programs that enrich their lives and characters, equipping them to become confident, successful leaders.

 Boys Horsemanship Leadership Camp